Legal & Privacy

 - Automated Clearing House remittances, or

-- any other mode of money transfer by whatsoever name called;
+any other mode of money transfer by whatever name called;

 4. Procedure and Manner of Maintaining Information